 In 2015 and 2016, United Church people welcomed thousands of refugees into their communities.
 As people of faith, the church continues to ask and respond in this time and place to Jesus’ question: “And when was it that we saw you a stranger and welcomed you?”
 (Matthew 25:38).

-Since the beginning of 2017, more than 20,000 refugees have walked into Canada from the United States, risking their lives to journey in winter weather.
+Since the beginning of 2017, more than 35,000 refugees have walked into Canada from the United States, risking their lives to journey in winter weather.
 These refugees seek asylum in response to changes the new U.S. administration made regarding the resettlement of refugees and immigration enforcement measures.
-They cross the border irregularly in order to avoid being sent back to the United States under the Safe Third Country Agreement.
+They cross the border irregularly in order to avoid being sent back to the United States under the STCA.

-The Safe Third Country Agreement between Canada and the United States means that refugee claimants must generally seek protection in the first of the two countries that they reach—essentially closing Canada’s door to refugee claims made at the U.S. border.
-However, many asylum-seekers in the U.S. are journeying to Canada because the recent anti-refugee and anti-Muslim measures in the United States have made them feel unsafe.
-(For more information, see the Canadian Council of Refugees’ FAQs about the Safe Third Country Agreement.)
+The Safe Third Country Agreement means that refugee claimants must generally seek protection in the first of the two countries that they reach—essentially closing Canada’s door to refugee claims made at the U.S. border.
+However, many asylum-seekers in the U.S. are journeying to Canada because the recent anti-immigrant, anti-refugee, and anti-Muslim measures in the United States have made them feel unsafe.
+(For more information, see the Canadian Council of Refugees’ FAQs about the STCA.)

 The Safe Third Country Agreement is based on the premise that the U.S. is safe for refugees.
 When Canada sends refugee claimants back to the U.S. under the STCA, we are relying on the U.S. to respect their fundamental rights.
 If the U.S. fails to do so and sends them back to face persecution, Canada is also responsible for violating their rights.
 For this reason, Canada must not return refugee claimants to the U.S. unless we are absolutely sure that the U.S. will not send them back to persecution.
 It is impossible to have that confidence in the current context.